code-lab-org/nost-tools/docs/source/learning_resources/science_dash/science_dash.rst

   USERNAME="your event broker username"
   PASSWORD="your event broker password"

-Each application must have this file in the home path.
+Both applications must have this file in the home path.
 If they're both in the same folder then just one is sufficient.

 Running a Test Case